AlexBAV/corsl/README.md

 #include <corsl/promise.h>
 ```

-PPL provides `task_completion_event` class that may be used to perform late completion of tasks. `corsl` provides similar functionality with a help of its `promise<T>` class. `T` is a promise result type or `void`.
+`corsl` provides the `promise<T>` class to perform late completion of tasks. `T` is a promise result type or `void`.
 Reference types are not allowed.

 After construction, a related future object may be created by calling `get_future` method.

-When the operation result is received, `set` method is called to set the promise value or `set_exception` if exception has occurred.
-Corresponding future object is then completed and the result (or exception) is propagated to the continuation.
+When operation completes, you can set the promise result with a call to `set` or `set_async` method.
+If you want to set an exception, call `set_exception` or `set_exception_async` method.
+An associated future is completed (on another thread pool thread for **_async** versions) and any coroutine that awaits it is resumed.

 It is prohibited to call `get_future` method multiple times.
 If you need multiple continuations, obtain a promise's future and then construct a `shared_future` from it.